Mexico in the OTI Festival 1972

 Mexico was set to be represented at the OTI Festival 1972 with the song "Yo no voy a la guerra", written by Roberto Cantoral, and performed by Alberto Ángel "El Cuervo".
-The Mexican participating broadcaster, Telesistema Mexicano (TSM), had selected its entry through a national selection with several phases.
+The Mexican participating broadcaster, Telesistema Mexicano (TSM), had selected its entry through a national televised competition with several phases.
 The song, was disqualified by the Organización de Televisión Iberoamericana (OTI) Program Commission because its lyrics didn't comply with the rules of the competition for going against "the idiosyncratic sensitivity or way of life of the Ibero-American peoples".
-They requested TSM to send another song, which TSM ultimately did not do.
+They requested TSM to send a replacement song, but the broadcaster refused to do so.

 National stage

-Telesistema Mexicano (TSM) held a national selection with four televised qualifying rounds and a final to select its entry for the 1st edition of the OTI Festival.
+Telesistema Mexicano (TSM) held a national competition with four televised qualifying rounds and a final to select its entry for the 1st edition of the OTI Festival.
 This first edition of the National OTI Festival featured 31 songs, of which sixteen reached the final.